honeinc/skoll/SPEC.md

 This will remove the `show` from the uploader modal container.
 This will also trigger `Plugin::teardown` to the currect active plugin.

-__params__

-- preserveState { Boolean } - this will preserve the state of the current view so when opened again the state of the last time the uploader was opened is still preserved.
-This also avoids the `Plugin::teardown` trigger as well as the `Plugin::open` trigger when the `FileUploader` is opened back up.

 ```javascript
 var fileUploader = require( 'file-uploader' );